unocss/unocss/README.md

 The first argument of the body function is the match result, you can destructure it to get the matched groups.

-With the code above, the following usage will be generated
+For example, with the following usage:

 ```html
 <div class="m-100">